Getting a COVID-19 vaccine should protect your child from getting seriously ill with COVID-19.

 Benefits of getting a COVID-19 vaccine

-COVID-19 vaccines should protect your child from getting seriously ill from COVID-19 if they have certain health conditions.
+COVID-19 vaccines should protect your child from getting seriously ill from COVID-19 if they are at higher risk from COVID-19.

 It may also protect healthy 5 to 15 year old children from: